m-renaud/cxx-utils/README.md

 * `template <typename Iterator, typename Pred, typename T>` `void replace_if(Iterator first, Iterator last, Pred const& pred, T const& new_val);`

+## `checked_iterator` ##

+Useful iterator class that does bounds checking on construction as well as modifying operations.
+Useful for debugging code using iterators.

+## `modulo` ##

+Class to easily handle modular arithmetic.

+## `monitor` ##

+Implementation of `monitor<T>` with additions from Sutter's talk on concurrency and parallelism.
+Used to synchronize operations on a type by locking around member functions.

 ## `scope_guard` ##